Frank Stajano, PhD

 just point you again to this page.

-Having said all that, my email address
+Having said all that, my university email address is

 I use and encourage the use of PGP (or its free